LevelUp: Data Literacy and Serious Games

 At a glance

-Joint project by Justus Liebig University Giessen, Philipps University Marburg
+Joint project of Justus Liebig University Giessen, Philipps University Marburg

 Location: Justus Liebig University Giessen, Philipps University Marburg

-LevelUp develops serious games that are used to impart knowledge in teaching and learning contexts at universities.
-The aim of the project is to sustainably acquire expertise in the areas of serious game development and data literacy.
-We want to achieve this by setting up student games workshops at both joint universities.
-On the one hand, we offer interested students an attractive offer for their own further training in the area of digital game development and to promote their data skills.
-On the other hand, by working with LevelUp, teachers have the opportunity to creatively design and sustainably expand their teaching offerings through the playful implementation of learning content.
+LevelUp develops serious games used for knowledge transfer in teaching and learning contexts at universities.
+The project aims to foster the sustainable acquisition of expertise in serious game development and data literacy.
+We intend to achieve this by establishing student game workshops at both partner universities.
+This provides interested students with an attractive opportunity for further education in digital game development and the enhancement of their data literacy skills.
+Furthermore, collaboration with LevelUp offers instructors the chance to creatively design and sustainably expand their teaching offerings through the playful implementation of learning content.

-In close collaboration with the teachers, our team realizes the desired learning content as a serious game, such as a playful self-assessment training or a game that implements the content of seminars or lectures in a playful way.
-All you have to bring with you is a good idea - we will be happy to support you with the conception and technical implementation!
-We would also be happy to advise you on any funding options and costs.
+In close collaboration with instructors, our team develops the desired learning content into a serious game, such as a playful self-assessment training or a game that playfully implements the content of seminars or lectures.
+All you need is a good idea – we're happy to support you with the concept and technical implementation!
+We'd also be pleased to advise you on potential funding opportunities and costs.

-In addition to game development, LevelUp also offers free continuing education for students and teachers through annual series of events.
-These include the Summer of Development organized by LevelUp and the Winter of Games organized in cooperation with HessenHub@JLU.
-We provide a wide range of events through interdisciplinary lectures and workshops, allowing you to expand your theoretical and practical knowledge in the areas of game design, game development, gamification and university didactics.
+In addition to game development, LevelUp also offers free professional development opportunities for students and faculty through annual event series.
+These include the Summer of Development, organized by LevelUp, and the Winter of Games, held in cooperation with HessenHub@JLU.
+Through interdisciplinary lectures and workshops, we provide a diverse range of events, enabling you to expand your theoretical and practical knowledge in the areas of game design, game development, gamification, and higher education didactics.

-In close collaboration with the teachers, our team realizes the desired learning content as a serious game, such as a playful self-assessment training or a game that implements the content of seminars or lectures in a playful way.
+In close collaboration with the teachers, our team implements the desired learning content as a serious game, such as a playful self-assessment training or a game that playfully implements the content of seminars or lectures.

-The sustainability of our work is also very important to us, which is why we attach great importance to clean and detailed documentation.
-In addition to the project's own asset database, which can be used free of charge by anyone interested, all steps in our game development are documented in accordance with industry standards and are published together with our game projects.
+The sustainability of our work is of paramount importance to us, which is why we place great emphasis on thorough and comprehensive documentation.
+In addition to a project-specific asset database, which is freely available to all interested parties, all stages of our game development are documented according to industry standards and published alongside our game projects.

 Pascal Andre Wengert , Justus Liebig University Giessen